noghartt/blog/posts/simplifying/README.md

 slug: simplifying-things
 ---

-Simplifying things is one of the most underrated ideas that people have when doing anything.
-But understand why you need it and how you can do it can improve a lot of things in your daily workflow.
+Simplifying complex things is one of the best ways to deal with difficult concepts, understanding why this is useful and how to do it can improve your daily workflow in many ways.

-An **abstraction** is a nice way to simplify things.
-But what is an abstraction?
-It's the process of removing implementation details of the final result.
-Abstracting things is a process that we, humans, do every day.
-You don't need to expose every detail from something, abstract it in a way that turns more easily to understand is a good way to do it.
+An **abstraction** is a nice way to simplify things, but what are abstractions?
+Abstracting is the process of removing unimportant details from the final result and one that we, humans, do every day.
+You don't need to consider every single detail of something, just abstract it in a way that makes it easier to understand.

-We can talk that **automation** is a way to abstract things too, in general I agreed with that.
-But, automate things is a way to turn it more simplified.
-For example, you can automate your daily workflow in some ways:
+Some say that **automation** is one method of abstraction; generally I would agree with that.
+For example, you can automate your daily workflow by:

-- Remove spams from your email inbox;
+* Removing spam from your email inbox
-- Schedule things in your agenda;
-- Routine;
-- Write things;
+* Explicitly scheduling your daily agenda
+* Following routines
+* Personal Writing

-And lot of other things that you can do to help your daily workdflow.
-I think that we can agree that it's a good way to simplifcate your day, right?
+As well a lot of other ways that you can help your daily workflow.
+I think that we can agree abstractions are effective at simplifying your day, right?

-## Simplification as code
+## Simplification in programming

-But thinking in programming, how we can simplify our model?
-What things we should do to improve our daily coding sessions?
-How we can turn our work easier?
-There are some thigns that we can do to improve it.
+How can we simplify our model in the context of programming?
+What techniques could we use to improve our daily coding sessions and make work easier?
+There are some things we can do to improve it.

-One of the things that we could understand is: we don't need every feature from some package, framework, etc. It's a good idea know about the existence of this function, but think if it's really necessary the usage of it on the scope of your project is a way to do simplification even before write a line of code.
+Something to understand, we don't need every feature from some package, framework, etc. It's a good idea to know about the existence of a function, but considering if it's really necessary within the scope of your project is one way to do simplification before even writing a line of code.

-An example about it is: did you know that Mongoose (an ODM to handle MongoDb) has a way to manage versions of your documents?
-If you didn't know, yes.
-There's a way to do it.
-The `__v` is a simple property that stores an incremental integer and the propose behind it is: every time that you change the structure of this document, `__v` will be incremented.
+An example of this: did you know that Mongoose (an ODM to handle MongoDB) has a way to manage versions of your documents?
+If you didn't know, yes, there's a way to do this. `__v` is a simple property that stores an integer and the idea behind it is that every time you change the structure of this document, `__v` will be incremented.

-In some cases, we can treat it to do something based on the version of this document.
-Write a migration, treat some internal logic or other things like it.
-But, thinking in your code, do you think that it's a good idea to handle something like it?
-Thinking in every thing that you need to treat when write a code to handle it, it's a good idea to do it?
-With every conditional branch, every corner case, every minimal detail that you need to trait when is handle some sensitive data like a document in your database.
+In some cases, we can use it to do something based on the version of a document: write a migration, tweak some internal logic, or something else.
+But, thinking about your code, do you believe that it's a good idea to handle something that way?
+Explicitly thinking about every conditional branch, corner case, or unimportant details you need to consider when handling sensitive data like a document in your database.

-When you use a feature of the library, framework or something like that, and doesn't think in the consequences of it, it's the opposite of simplification, you are turn your work harder from now on.
-You just complicated the work that you or other person will have to do when maintain this code, and over time this work will be more and more complicated because the complexity will grow, and thinking in some months or a year, you or the person that will fix the bug that appears in your code will say that this code has been simplified or not?
+Using a feature of that library or framework without evaluating the effects of it is the opposite of simplification.
+Instead, you are making future work maintaining and extending the codebase harder which only becomes worse as time passes.
+Would you or somebody else fixing bugs in months or even a year say this code is simpler?